slash-segmentation/HNS/algorithm/README.txt

 Reference:
-If you use this code, please refer to our paper:
+If you use our code, please refer to our paper:

 @inproceedings{liu2012watershed,
   title={Watershed merge tree classification for electron microscopy image segmentation},